 Reliability in China is everything and your reputation is the key to success.
 PR is a good way to build your credibility.
 It is a great way to promote your bar and get it discovered by many consumers.

-PR is a free marketing tool, which consists of having an authority profile talking about your company, which can be media (newspapers, blog..), KOLs, or even community.
-PR has the advantage of lasting in time and get you covered by trusted peoples on third party websites which gives you legitimacy.
+PR is a free marketing tool, which consists of having an authority profile talking about your company, which can be media (newspapers, blogs..), KOLs, or even community.
+PR has the advantage of lasting in time and getting you covered by trusted people on third-party websites which gives you legitimacy.

-However, It is not always easy to get a press release that is why our agency with the right connection and that know how to proceed are offering this type of service.
+However, It is not always easy to get a press release which is why our agency with the right connection and that know how to proceed is offering this type of service.
 Contact us to discuss it further!

 Do you want to know more about How to market your brand in the Chinese market?
-Contact GMA a digital marketing agency, specialized in the Chinese digital market.
+Contact GMA a digital marketing agency, specializing in the Chinese digital market.